1712n/dn-institute/content/attacks/posts/2016-03-14-ShapeShift.md

 ## Security Failure Causes

-- **Insider fraud:** An exchange employee stole a cryptocurrency and left a backdoor in the system.
+- **Insider threat:** An exchange employee stole a cryptocurrency and left a backdoor in the system.
-- **Weak security practices:** The backdoor was not detected in time, which allowed 2 more hacks.
+- **Weak operational security practices:** The backdoor was not detected in time, which allowed 2 more hacks.